ewjay/fapiwiki/FAPI_Meeting_Notes_2022-01-05_Atlantic.rst

 Russia (Dima/Mike)
 --------------------
-n/a
+* BOR is looking at the security profile right now.

 UK (Chris)
 --------------------
-n/a
+* No news yet.

-GAIN (Gail)
+GAIN (Mike)
 ---------------
 Participation agreement
 ~~~~~~~~~~~~~~~~~~~~~~~
-It is being worked on by Gail and Tom.
+It is under review.

-Don is now reviewing it.

 G5
 ~~~